dna-storage-lab/DNAStorage_LCRC/README.md

 ./run_decoding_realTime.sh ${fastq_folder} {threshold}
 ```

-- _\${fastq}_: Folder stroing the FASTQ files (4000 reads per FASTQ).
+- _\${fastq}_: Folder storing the FASTQ files (4000 reads per FASTQ).
 - _\${threshold}_: Correlation threshold (default value: 0.8).

-Note: In the real-time verification experiment (HAC basecalling mode), correlation threshold is set to 0.90.
+Note: In the real-time verification experiment (HAC basecalling mode), the correlation threshold is set to 0.90.

 ## Usage

-Detailed instructions for calling the decoding programs of different scale datasets are as follows.
+Detailed instructions for calling the decoding programs of different-scale datasets are as follows.

 ### I. Small-scale Oligo Pool